irods/irods_docs/docs/system_overview/genquery.md

 iquery "select distinct COLL_NAME, DATA_NAME where DATA_NAME = 'that''s my data.txt'"
 ```

-GenQuery2 will notice the use of double single quotes and collapse them to one single quote before sending to the database.
-In the case of the example, that means `that''s` will be passed to the database as `that's`.
+GenQuery2 will notice the use of two adjacent single quotes and collapse them to one single quote before sending to the database.
+In the case of the example, `that''s` will be passed to the database as `that's`.

 ### Managing Duplicate/Unique Entries